 Get listed Everywhere

-The best thing about making a real estate video is that you can place it on the world's second largest search engine, YouTube.
+The best thing about making a real estate video is that you can place it on the world's second-largest search engine, YouTube.
 Once your property is discovered on your YouTube channel, real estate websites start picking your listing.
 Random realtors include your property on their blogs to showcase the neighborhood.

 Not only do you sufficiently blow up your client base but you also end up getting a fan following.
 So whenever you make a new listing, you already have an audience ready for your property.
 This may transition well into finding tenants for the property too and you can start charging letting agent fees, expanding your business.

 Reliable Lead Generation

 On average real estate search, a link to a page containing an embedded video gets 157% more organic search results than the ones without it.
 Videos add legitimacy to your listings, and your brand as a realtor.
-It gives an extra sense of trust, because the client can see the property as is.
+It gives an extra sense of trust because the client can see the property as is.

 Property listings with video generate 4 times more leads than properties without.
 This is simply because adding a video instantly adds value to your listing.

-And a well composed, well shot video can actually give an unsuspecting customer the nudge to click on the link and check for pricing.
+And a well-composed, well-shot video can actually give an unsuspecting customer the nudge to click on the link and check for pricing.

 If you post videos on different social media platforms, you get the most reliable hits on your landing page.
 People have already seen the property and heard your estimate, and they are still interested.
 This means they are there to buy.

 Videos are great at this.
-You can use the lighting, angles and editing to your advantage to make a good show.
+You can use the lighting, angles, and editing to your advantage to make a good show.
 The best part about recording a video is you get retakes.
 So you come across as the flawless, trustworthy realtor they were looking for all along.

-The authentic nature of videos clubbed with a few post production tweaks instantly makes things seem much more desirable.
+The authentic nature of videos clubbed with a few post-production tweaks instantly makes things seem much more desirable.
 The consumption of common goods has gone up using videos.
-Videos have the ability to make you stand out in the crowd and give you a larger than life image.
+Videos have the ability to make you stand out in the crowd and give you a larger-than-life image.

 With the best technology at your disposal in today's world, you can truly make the best videos.
 Using tools, you can create customized tours for your clients.
 This can be done using virtual reality technology.
 You can even give your clients a 360 view of the property.